Select Your Home Region

 Australia, NZ and Southeast Asia

 To us Zambia represents wild, raw, untouched Africa.
-If you are looking for adventure, to get away from the hordes, or to feel the beating heart of this epic continent, then Zambia is the place for you.
-Next to its ultra-luxurious neighbour, Botswana, Zambia feels more authentic with its incredible camps that really capture the soul of the bush.
+If you are looking for adventure, to get away from the hordes, or to feel the beating heart of this epic continent, then a Zambia safari is for you.
+Next to its ultra-luxurious neighbour, Botswana, Zambia safaris feel more authentic with its incredible camps that really capture the soul of the bush.
 Needless to say you will never go wanting in camp –the food sumptuous, the view resplendent, and the tents divine.
 The incredible array of wildlife and the sheer numbers often surprise visitors, especially considering how few other people you spot.
 But this really is the norm here;from the vast concentration of leopard in the South Luangwa and the massive herds of elephant and buffalo in the Lower Zambezi, to the wide variety of life on the Kafue plains and the incredible migration of over five million bats at Kasanka.
 As if this isn't enough to get you booking that flight to Lusaka, what truly separates Zambia from the rest is the wealth of activities on offer.
 Set off in a 4x4 for thrilling game drives –all the more intense at night;strike out on foot for an up close and personal get-together with the bush;jump into a canoe and paddle the waters of the remarkable Zambezi, or climb aboard a boat for a gorgeous sunset cruise to the chorus of the wild.
 If you thought we were done at safari, you are mistaken.
 No visit to Zambia would be complete without a good drenching from the mighty Victoria Falls –one of the most iconic, jaw-dropping visions of Africa.
 Mosi-oa-Tunya –the 'smoke that thunders' –is an apt name for this spectacle;your shouts of astonishment would be drowned out if you weren't already speechless.

-Zambia with A&K
+Zambia holidays with A&K

 Zambia might be gloriously wild with some of Africa's best game viewing, but we're happy to garnish raw nature with decadent treats.
 Take our guest who, during a game drive in Kafue National Park, mentioned to his wife that he'd kill for an ice cream.
 The guide overheard and relayed the information back to camp.
 Just hours later, the couple turned a corner on their late afternoon drive to discover a freshly built ice cream stand in the bush, with a waiter spooning out the cool stuff.
 A&K: turning mirages into reality.